NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/HR_REGISTER.md

 3. Change method to POST.
 4. Enter in `http://localhost:8000/register` for the URL.
 5. Click the _Body_ tab under the URL.

+### Register a Customer

-6. Paste JSON like the following into the body.
+1. Paste JSON like the following into the body.
 Change the values to be you, or even something silly.
 Doesn't really matter.
     ```json
     {
         "email": "name@domain.com",